 - Large lingual tonsils (blocks elevation of the epiglottic bar and exit of the tube)

-In the event the ETT won’t pass make sure that the Fastrach opening is in optimal alignment with the glottic opening by locating the Fastrach position where ventilation is easiest.
-Once air exchange is optimized, hold the Fastrach steady in that position and try to pass the tube again.
-Try the up-down maneuver or the Chandy maneuver.
+If the ETT doesn’t pass, align the Fastrach opening with the glottic opening by finding the position that allows easiest ventilation.
+Once air exchange is optimal, keep the Fastrach steady and try passing the tube again.
+Use the up-down or Chandy maneuver if needed.
 If it still won’t pass then remove and reinsert.
 Make sure to ventilate the patient.

 Removing The Fastrach Device After intubation

-Since prolonged presence of the Fastrach can cause swelling, you should remove it after intubation.
-This can be a bit tricky the first time you try this since multiple steps require you to manage several pieces of equipment in a coordinated fashion.
+Since prolonged presence of the Fastrach can cause swelling, remove it after intubation.
+Managing several pieces of equipment at once can be challenging, especially when you’re attempting these steps for the first time.
 After pre-oxygenating the patient, remove the ETT adapter.
 Deflate the Fastrach cuff but leave the ETT cuff inflated.
 Hold the end of the ETT firmly as you slowly back the Fastrach out of the mouth.
 You may have to slightly tap or rock the device as you rotate it around the chin.
-When the end of the metal tube reaches the end of the ETT use the stabilizer rod to continue to apply counter pressure to the ETT.
+When the end of the ETT reaches the top of the metal tube, use the stabilizer rod to continue to apply counter pressure to the ETT.

 LMA CTrachTM